 HOW WILL A BANKRUPTCY EFFECT MY ABILITY TO GET CREDIT IN THE FUTURE?

 Your Bankruptcy filing may be taken into consideration by any person reviewing your credit report for the purpose of extending credit to you in the future.
 The decision whether to grant you credit in the future is strictly up to the creditor and varies from creditor to creditor depending on the type of credit requested.
-The experienced Bankruptcy Attorneys at FAMILYLEGAL will provide you with a credit score prior to your filing, with some suggestions as to how you can improve your credit score in the future, and the score you can work to get within a year after filing your Bankruptcy Petition.
+The Attorneys at Family Legal can provide you with a credit score prior to your filing, with some suggestions as to how you can improve your credit score in the future, and the score you can work to get within a year after filing your Bankruptcy Petition.

 However, it is important to consider the status of your overall credit now.
 If your credit is perfect right now, then it will absolutely have a negative affect on your credit.
 If your credit is damaged now, it may be one of the best things you can do to improve your credit and your credit score because after your case is discharged you are many times, debt free, making your ability to pay new creditors better than before and therefore a good credit risk.
 Also, you cannot file for Chapter 7 Bankruptcy again for eight (8) years and sometimes creditors see you as a good credit risk after you obtain a discharge from Bankruptcy than someone else that may be coming through the door asking for credit.